danvk/webdiff/README.md

 This tells `git` to set up two directories and invoke `webdiff leftdir rightdir`.

+There are two wrinkles here:

-There's one complication involving symlinks. `git difftool -d` may fill one of the sides (typically the right) with symlinks.
+- `git difftool -d` may fill one of the sides (typically the right) with symlinks.
 This is faster than copying files, but unfortunately `git diff --no-index` does not resolve these symlinks.
 To make this work, if a directory contains symlinks, webdiff makes a copy of it before diffing.
 For file diffs, it resolves the symlink before passing it to `git diff --no-index`.
 The upshot is that you can run `git webdiff`, edit a file, reload the browser window and see the changes.
+- `git difftool` cleans up its temporary directories when the main webdiff process terminates.
+Since webdiff detaches to give you back your terminal, it has to make another copy of the directories (this time without resolving symlinks) to make sure they're still there for the child process.

 [pypirc]: https://packaging.python.org/specifications/pypirc/
 [Homebrew]: https://brew.sh/